Spatial data processing#

 Exercise: Clipping a roads layer to administrative boundaries#

-Load the OSM roads data from the HOT Export tool (part of the Humanitarian OpenStreetMap Team) as a new layer: Road_infrastructure_Sudan.geojson.
+Load the OSM roads data from the HOT Export tool (part of the Humanitarian OpenStreetMap Team) here as a new layer: Road_infrastructure_Sudan.geojson.

 Filter the layer by using the query builder to only show primary and residential roads (âhighwayâ = âprimaryâ OR âhighwayâ = âresidentialâ)